adam-p/markdown-here/README.md

 See the [issues list](https://github.com/adam-p/markdown-here/issues) and the [Notes Wiki](https://github.com/adam-p/markdown-here/wiki/Development-Notes).
 All ideas, bugs, plans, complaints, and dreams will end up in one of those two places.

 Feel free to create a feature request issue if what you want isn't already there.
-If you'd prefer a less formal approach to floating an idea, post to the ["markdown-here" Google Group](https://groups.google.com/forum/?fromgroups=#!forum/markdown-here).

 It also takes a fair bit of work to stay up-to-date with the latest changes in all the applications and web sites where Markdown Here works.